While attempts have been made to avoid spoilers, reader discretion is advised.

 The mind-blowing centre piece, a time-inverted car chase at breakneck speed on a busy motorway (with perceivable satisfaction in the ‘yes-we-did-it-for-real’ production) puts The Matrix Reloaded and Fast and Furious to shame.
 Between the tangible realism and uncanny rewinding, Tenet is aptly nauseous and jarring.
 Beneath, Ludwig Göransson’s synth score lurches up and scatters away with all the zeal of Zimmer.

 Yet, the realisation soon dawns that an interesting or meaningful story inspired by the unique premise is taking a backseat to the detached, stylish sheen.
 Tenet gets frustratingly boring.
 While the crew of time-travellers have all the sartorial appeal of Hugo Boss’ summer range, they’re as sterile as the film’s clinical, vacuumed-sealed surroundings.

 Washington’s stolid, often mask-muffled, lead is possessed of only a few cheeky retorts.
 Pattinson is even less interesting: a well-dressed sidekick – that’s it.
 Only Debicki admirably carries the film’s sliver of emotional baggage with resigned toughness.

 Meanwhile Branagh hams it up as a brutish Russian thug on an enormous fucking yacht, growling about stuffing ‘balls into slit necks’ like all the mobsters used to do in ‘the Mother Country’.
 Ironically, it’s one of the only intelligible (if extremely stereotypical) pieces of dialogue and characterisation.

 The rest involves a lot of dry, drawn-out monologuing about a scheme so absurd, so self-involved and so megalomanic that it makes even Ernst Stavro Blofeld’s plans look reasonable.
 It could be fun with such lunacy, but everyone is so po-faced.
 Without the film’s defining could just be Nolan’s pitch for the next James Bond writer-directorship, with Washington or Pattinson auditioning for the main part (Not long now, boys!).

 Is it possible to do ‘just go with it‘?
 Sure.
 If a mundane plot with monotonous characters driven by the most accomplished, confounding practical effects is your bag – Tenet is definitely for you.
-Otherwise, it’s a stuporous, self-indulgent blockbuster that bores for having generic heist thriller stuff happen one way, and then back again on a rewind.
+Otherwise, it’s a stale, self-indulgent blockbuster that bores for having generic heist thriller stuff happen one way and then back again on a rewind.
 Ultimately, it inverts all enthusiasm.